karstengresch/awesome-jboss/readme.md

 [Uberfire](http://www.uberfireframework.org/) - UberFire is a web framework for building extensible workbenches and console type applications.
 Foundation of the Drools (JBoss BRMS) and jBPM (BPMS) workbench.
 Built on top of Errai.

+[radanalytics.io](http://radanalytics.io) - Data driven application development on OpenShift.
+Set up a containerized Spark cluster in a few minutes (or less).

 ### Red Hat
 [JBoss Enterprise Application Platform (EAP)](http://www.redhat.com/en/technologies/jboss-middleware/application-platform) - Basically the licensed and supported WildFly offering from Red Hat.